finnerds/postgresql/README.md

 but replace "2a5929305ca9" with the image id you see when you enter "$ docker ps".

-Login to the different instances, and check how fast databases, tables, and data is replicated.
+Login into to the different instances, and check how fast databases, tables, and data is replicated.
 Check data on the 'test_replication' table with postgres query below.

 Test what was replicated